 Burgundy-red new growth, ageing bronze-red then green.
 A US plant patent (17203P3) was granted to ‘Purpleleaf’, another purple-leaved cultivar selected by A. Shibamachi as a seedling; this appears to have had little or no commercial distribution (2019).
 Dirr (2009) tartly notes that the claim that the colour persists through the growing season is ‘patentedly [sic] untrue’.

 Narrowly erect, selected as a seedling at Iseli Nursery, Oregon; introduced 2013.
 Other narrow-crowned forms include ‘Columna’, perhaps also slower growing, originating at the Italian nursery Gheri Vivai Piante (Havlis 2019) and ‘Kylees Columnar’.

 Variegated foliage: leaves very irregularly centred, yellowish-green to chartreuse, sometimes claimed as ‘gold’.
 A specimen can be seen at the JC Raulston Arboretum, North Carolina.

-Variegated foliage: irregularly mottled and sectored white.
-A seedling at the Platt Garden, Portland, Oregon.
-WHEN: the original is now a sizeable tree.
+Variegated foliage irregularly mottled and sectored white.
+Selected as a seedling at the Platt Garden, Portland, Oregon, the original is now a sizeable tree.